mbemekou/ZipFileCracker/README.md

 chmod +x ZipFileCracker.py

-Use ./ZipFileCracker.py -f <zipfile to crack> -w <wordlist to use to crack zipfile>
+Use ./ZipFileCracker.py -f "zipfile to crack" -w "wordlist to use to crack zipfile"

 arguments: